Steve Hunter: Solo work

 Hunter's first solo album, 1977's critically acclaimed Swept Away, was produced by Bob Ezrin.

 Hunter opted to leave Alice Cooper's touring band in 2012 to concentrate on solo projects.

 His fifth solo album The Manhattan Blues Project was released on April 30, 2013, and features contributions from Joe Satriani, Tony Levin, Johnny Depp, Joe Perry, Marty Friedman, Michael Lee Firkins, Phil Aaberg, 2Cellos and Tommy Henriksen, with background vocals provided by Karen Ann Hunter.

 In September 2014, a DVD and soundtrack CD entitled Tone Poems Live was released, featuring Hunter, bassist Tony Levin, pianist Phil Aaberg and drummer Alvino Bennett.

-In 2017 Steve released a new solo album called ‘Before The Lights Go Out’ the title making reference to his failing eyesight.
-A mix of Rock and Blues, he had his friends Erik Scott, Andy Stoller and Joe Satriani guesting.
-His wife Karen Hunter performs the only vocal (on the final track) of the album, a cover of ’Happy Trails’.
+In 2017 Steve released a new solo album called Before The Lights Go Out the title making reference to his failing eyesight.
+A mix of rock and blues, he had his friends Erik Scott, Andy Stoller and Joe Satriani guesting.
+His wife Karen Hunter performs the only vocal (on the final track) of the album, a cover of "Happy Trails".

-A new opportunity arose in 2019 when Steve was invited to score and play on an Audio Book by film director Hamlet Sarkissian, called ‘Lovers In The Fog’.
-A soundtrack of this will be available late Summer of 2019.
+A new opportunity arose in 2019 when Steve was invited to score and play on an Audio Book by film director Hamlet Sarkissian, called Lovers In The Fog.
+A soundtrack of this became available late Summer of 2019.